 Clara Davis, "Although, the overall concept of the Citizens Leadership Academy program is based on Community Development, I strongly encourage anyone interested in leadership skills to take this course.
 These are skills that you can take back to your workplace, community, neighborhood, even use in your personal life.
 If you are thinking of becoming involved in community service in any way, [then] CLA IS a must!"

-We are now accepting Applications for the Fall 2013 Classes.
-Applications will still be accepted after the session is full and will be placed on the wait list.
-Wait List members receive priority for the next Session.
+We are now accepting Applications for the Spring 2015 Classes.
+Once your application has been submitted you will receive a letter from Community Engagement staff regarding the status of your application.
 Your application will be considered in the order it is received.
-You may apply online or print out an application to submit by mail.
+You may apply online or download an application to submit by mail.